ascholerChemeketa/cs160Reader/_sources/ProgrammingLanguages/Subprocedures.rst

 The last major control structure that all high level languages supply is the idea of a **subprocedure** often called **functions**.
 A subprocedure is a chunk of code that does a particular task.
 It is essentially a small program that may take some input, does some work and then can give back an answer.

 Ideally, a subprocedure works like a black box - we pass some information into it and receive an answer out of it.
-It is very similar to the mathematical idea of a function only not every subprocedure has inputs or outputs.
+It is very similar to the mathematical idea of a function, only not every subprocedure has inputs or outputs.
 The inputs given to a subprocedure, if any, are called the **parameters**.
 The answer received, if any, is called the **return value**.
 Making use of a subproceudre is known as **calling it** - try calling the ``Power`` subprocedure below by passing in values for x and y and pressing the button.

 .. figure:: Images/callpower.swf
    :width: 550